zaxguo/p1-kernel/docs/exp4b/rpi-os.md

 **Kernel boots**

-kernel_main function is executed.
+kernel_main function is executed (as init task, task0).
 The initial stack is configured to start at LOW_MEMORY, which is at 0x0040:0000 (4 MB).

 ![](figures/sched-0.png)
 ---------------------------